 Google “improvised weapons” and you will find instructions on how to use ordinary keys in self-defense, so this is why I titled this tip the way I did.
-Nevertheless, to me a bunch of keys is not an improvised weapon.
+Nevertheless, to me a bunch of keys is not an improvised weapon but rather a weapon of opportunity.
 To me keys are ordinary utility objects used in an emergency to defend oneself, much like an ordinary pencil or a sturdy umbrella.
 “Improvise” means making something needed out of what is conveniently on hand.
 A key or a bunch of keys are not “made” into anything–they are put to a less usual use without changing them in any way.
 If you think the distinction does not matter, then have a lawyer explain to you why it does.

 Now to the tip’s topic: the use of keys in self-defense.

 Have you seen pictures like the one below?

 If you hold keys like this and hit an attacker, you may hurt him a bit but you will hurt your hand.
 And it is not good to have an injured hand in a fight. . . .
 The following video shows how to correctly use keys in self-defense.
 It also teaches which keys are better not to be used for self-defense.

 Keys as Improvised Weapons with Alain Burrese

 To learn how your natural reactions can instantly defeat any unarmed attack, see the video Basic Instincts of Self-Defense.

 Defend Against Weapons